Instrumentation amplifier: Types

-Feedback-free instrumentation amplifier

 Feedback-free instrumentation amplifier is the high-input-impedance differential amplifier designed without the external feedback network.
 This allows reduction in the number of amplifiers (one instead of three), reduced noise (no thermal noise is brought on by the feedback resistors) and increased bandwidth (no frequency compensation is needed).

 Chopper-stabilized (or zero-drift) instrumentation amplifiers such as the LTC2053 use a switching-input frontend to eliminate DC offset errors and drift.